ChanthMiao/ghc-wiki-mirror/sebastian-and-simon.md

   - In general it seems like non-cheap case scrutinees get in the way of eta-expanding PAPs
 - #5075, !4229: CPR for sum types
   - Nearly no regressions after !5667 and simpler analysis code
-- #14816, !5349: Drop `reuseEnv` in DmdAnal
-  - I got hung up on improving efficiency of fixed-point iteration which got more costly as a result.
-Should we worry?
-Maybe add GHC.Ix as a regression test and be done with it
-- #19584: Demand Analysis scales quadratically
-  - Many ideas there, but it is much more complicated than it seems.
-Monotonicity issues etc.
-  - !5583 might be a faintly related first step at improvement here
-  - I'm thinking that we need to properly track data dependencies, e.g., the unstable set idea
 - Arity analysis vs. Termination analysis: What are the differences between `exprOkForSpec` and `exprIsCheap`?
   - Divergence is cheap, but not speculatable
   - Cheap means "Are we OK with evaluating it multiple times or not at all when normally we'd evaluate it exactly once?", e.g., may we defer and unshare the work?